Treehouse of Horror VIII: Cultural references

-As with the majority of the Treehouse of Horror episodes, numerous cultural references are made throughout the episode.
-"The HΩmega Man" is an extended homage to film The Omega Man, which was one of Mike Scully's favorite movies as a child.
-In the same segment, Homer runs over Johnny and Edgar Winter while fleeing the mutants pursuing him, mistaking them as mutants as the Winter brothers are both albino.
-Homer doesn't seem to "get" Gary Larson's calendar.
-In the movie theater Homer watches a David Spade/Chris Farley comedy, just six and a half weeks after the episode aired Farley died of a drug overdose at age 33.
+"The HΩmega Man" is an extended homage to The Omega Man, which was one of Mike Scully's favorite movies as a child.
+In the segment, Homer runs over Johnny and Edgar Winter while fleeing the mutants pursuing him, mistaking them as mutants as the Winter brothers are both albino.
+Homer does not seem to "get" Gary Larson's calendar.
+In the movie theater Homer watches a David Spade/Chris Farley comedy; just six and a half weeks after the episode aired, Farley died of a drug overdose at age 33.

-The title "Fly vs. Fly" is a reference to the Mad magazine comic strip "Spy vs. Spy", while the segment itself is based on the film The Fly, with elements from the remake by David Cronenberg, primarily the telepod design.
-In "Easy-Bake Coven", the animators referenced the film The Crucible for many of their designs, and Edna Krabappel is wearing a Scarlet A, which is a reference to the novel The Scarlet Letter.
+The title "Fly vs. Fly" is a reference to the Mad magazine comic strip Spy vs. Spy.
+The segment itself is based on the film The Fly, with elements from the remake by David Cronenberg, primarily the telepod design.
+Lisa picks up a devil's tuning fork at Prof. Frink's yard sale.

-"Easy Bake Coven" makes a reference the TV show Bewitched; when Patty and Selma refer to Homer as "Derwood", Marge corrects them, "His name is Homer."
+"Easy Bake Coven" makes a reference to Bewitched; when Patty and Selma refer to Homer as "Derwood", Marge corrects them, "His name is Homer."
 In Bewitched, Samantha's mother Endora often referred to Darrin as "Derwood" (among other things), whereupon Samantha often corrected her with "His name is Darrin."
+Selma's line "If I knew you were comin' I'd've baked a cat" is a reference to the 1951 song "If I Knew You Were Comin' I'd've Baked a Cake".
+The animators rewatched the movie The Crucible several times when designing the characters and backgrounds for Sprynge-Fielde, 1649 A.D.
+Edna Krabappel has a scarlet A embroidered on her chest as a reference to Hester Prynne's punishment for adultery in the novel The Scarlet Letter.

 Reception

 In its original broadcast, "Treehouse of Horror VIII" finished 18th in ratings for the week of October 20–26, 1997, with a Nielsen rating of 11.2, equivalent to approximately 10.9 million viewing households.
 It was the highest-rated show on the Fox network that week, beating King of the Hill.

 "Treehouse of Horror VIII" won a Golden Reel Award in 1998 for "Best Sound Editing – Television Animated Specials" for Robert Mackston, Travis Powers, Norm MacLeod and Terry Greene.
 Alf Clausen received an Emmy Award nomination for "Outstanding Music Composition for a Series (Dramatic Underscore)" for this episode, which he ultimately lost.
 The A.V.
 Club named Comic Book Guy's line "Oh, I've wasted my life" as one of the quotes from The Simpsons that can be used in everyday situations.

-In a retrospective review for The A. V. Club, Erik Adams praised Alf Clausen's score, "its mournful oboe like a fall breeze shaking the last leaves from the branches.
+In a retrospective review for The A.V.
+Club, Erik Adams praised Clausen's score, "its mournful oboe like a fall breeze shaking the last leaves from the branches.
 The 'Treehouse' franchise is a yearly showcase for Clausen’s work, and he doesn’t disappoint here."
 The original "Treehouse of Horror" was the first episode scored by Clausen.